DURHAM, N.C. (AP) -- - Duke is back in the top 10.

-All but written off as title contenders after an early January slump, the eighth-ranked Blue Devils (19-5, 8-3 Atlantic Coast Conference) enter their heated rivalry later this week with North Carolina on quite a roll.
+All but written off as title contenders after an early January slump, the eighth-ranked Blue Devils (19-5, 8-3 Atlantic Coast Conference) enter their heated rivalry Wednesday night with North Carolina on quite a roll.

 Their only loss in the past month came in overtime at No. 1 Syracuse.
 They're in the top 10 for the first time since December and are finally playing like the team anointed as the preseason favorite in the new-look ACC.

 ''I think our team is the best it's been right now,'' coach Mike Krzyzewski said Monday. ''And I think we're very good.
 But ... we can lose really easier than last year's team.''

 They proved that a few times earlier this season - and that led to questions about whether this Duke team was overrated.